amancevice/slackend/README.md

 A simple, asynchronous back end for your Slack app.

-The app intentionally does very little: it is essentially middleware for [ExpressJS](https://expressjs.com).
-It accepts an incoming request, verifies its origin, and passes the request to the next callback.

-The user is expected to configure a callback that publishes the payload to a queue/trigger for asynchronous processing.
+The app intentionally does very little: it is essentially middleware for [ExpressJS](https://expressjs.com) that accepts an incoming request, verifies its origin, and passes the request to a user-provided callback, where the payload is sent to a queue/trigger for asynchronous processing.

 Endpoints are provided for: